UMGQ/YelpNLSearch/README.md

 ## Steps to run the system
 1. Index the Yelp dataset:

   The preprocessed data will be saved to `data.json`.
-The inverted index will be saved to `./index/` folder This step has been done and all the output files has been uploaded to rod.
+The inverted index will be saved to `./index/` folder.
+  This step has been done and all the output files has been uploaded to rod.
 You can skip to step 2.

   `python test_indexer.py <source to yelp dataset folder> data.json`